Clementong/bookstoreapp/bookstore-application/README.md

     Password: Search for "Using generated security password:" in logs

 ## Clean Up
-a.
-Login to posgresql using psql terminal
+- Login to posgresql using psql terminal
-b.
-Run ./misc/cleanup_postgres.sql script in the terminal (Copy and Paste)
+- Run ./misc/cleanup_postgres.sql script in the terminal (Copy and Paste)

 ## Swagger UI
 http://localhost:8080/swagger-ui/index.html#/